msdev2/media-picker/readme.md

 ### Step 3: Set up Image Resizing (Glide)

-This package uses a custom, self-contained Glide implementation for image previews and resizing, which is configured in the package's service provider. **No separate Glide package or configuration is required in your main application.** This makes setup much simpler.
+This package's image resizing features rely on a self-contained Glide implementation configured in the package's service provider.
+This makes setup much simpler as you do not need to install or configure a separate Glide package in your main application.

 ### Step 4: Create the Storage Symlink